 Because each panel can work on its own, microinverters offer a 5-15% increase in production for vs string inverters.
-This is often due to their superiority in the aforementioned shading situations, but it also applies if a panel (or microinverter) is damaged or dirty.
+This is often due to their superiority in the aforementioned shading situations, but it also applies if a solar panel (or microinverter) is damaged or dirty.

-With individual microinverters, the conversion from DC to AC happens at the panel level.
+With individual microinverters, the conversion from DC to AC happens at the solar panel level.
 This ensures that the energy on your roof remains low-voltage.
-Conversely, with string inverters, high-voltage DC current combines and travels across your roof, increasing the risk of electrical fire.
+Conversely, with string inverters, high-voltage DC current combines and travels across your roof, increasing the risk of an electrical fire.

 Monitoring, Maintenance, Warranty & Support